-Services that are covered for you What you must pay when you get these services In-Network Health and wellness education programs (continued) Online Healthy Aging classes.
-Online quarterly newsletter.
-The Silver&amp;Fit program has Something for Everyone®!
-Non-standard services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.
-The Silver&Fit program is provided by American Specialty Health fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Health and wellness education programs (continued) The Silver&Fit program is provided by American Specialty Health fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
 Silver&Fit, Silver&Fit Signature Series, and Silver&Fit Connected! are trademarks of ASH.
 Participating facilities and fitness chains may vary by location and are subject to change.
 Kits and rewards are subject to change.
 For more information or to sign up for this program, visit www.SilverandFit.com or call Silver&Fit toll free at (877) 427-4788.
 TTY users call (877) 710-2746.
-24-Hour NurseLine There is no coinsurance The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+24-Hour NurseLine There is no coinsura The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 Available 24-hours, 7 days a week.
 You can call our 24-Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
-TTY users should call (844) 514-3774. or copay for the 24-Hour NurseLine.
+TTY users should call (844) 514-3774.
+24-Hour N lurseLine.
 A nurse may call you back with additional advice and information based on your health questions and needs.
-Hearing services (Medicare covered) \$35 copay per Medicare- No prior authorization required.
-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. covered exam
+Hearing services (Medicare covered) \$40 copay per 50% coinsurance No prior authorization required.
+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Medicare-covered exam